- Tips & Tricks

 First, you need to download an application called 'Windows Vista Multi-Language Package Installation Tools', version 2.55.
 This will be used to apply the new language to your Windows Vista.
 The download link can be found at the bottom of this article.

 Second, you need to download the language pack for the language you want to have.
-If you have a 32 bit edition of Windows Vista Service Pack 1, go to this page and download the language you need.
-For 64 bit, go here.

 Now that you have downloaded both files, you are ready to start.

 The tool that will apply the language you need is a little buggy.
 In order to avoid any issues, create a folder on any of your partitions.
 The tool did not work on my PC when I used long paths and folder names so it might not work on your PC either.
 Keep the name of the folder up to 8 characters without any spaces.
 In that folder extract the archive with the tool and copy your language pack.
 You folder should now have a sub-folder called VistaMuiTools and an '.exe' file with the language pack that you will install.